Aditya-jod/proj-career-reco/README.md

-# 🎯 AI-Based Career Path Recommendation System
+# Career Path Recommendation System

-## 📖 Overview
+## Overview

 This project aims to solve a major real-world problem: millions of students have no clarity about what career aligns with their interests, skills, strengths, and long-term goals.
 Students often choose careers based on random advice, outdated information, or by copying someone else — which leads to dissatisfaction, frustration, and unemployment.

-The **AI-based Career Path Recommendation System** is built to guide students toward the right profession using data-driven insights, machine learning, and NLP analysis of real job market data.
+The **Career Path Recommendation System** is built to guide students toward the right profession using data-driven insights, machine learning, and NLP analysis of real job market data.
 It provides personalized career recommendations, required skills, learning roadmap, job trends, and matching job titles.

-## 🔍 Core Objectives
+## Core Objectives

 1.  **Analyze Student Profile**:
     *   Interests & Skills